 Boys' Varsity Basketball

 The educational experience at Canterbury extends itself to the basketball program, where focus is placed on sportsmanship, discipline, and determination.
 Our goal is not only to develop the athlete’s basketball skills but also to encourage true sportsmanship and a sincere appreciation for competition.
 The Boys’ Varsity Basketball team participates in the very competitive New England Preparatory School Athletic Council (NEPSAC), which is recognized as one of the top conferences in the nation and is a member of the Tri-State League.
-The Saints captured the NEPSAC Class B New England Championship in 2015 and again in 2020.
+The Saints have captured the NEPSAC Class B New England Championship twice — in 2015 and again in 2020.
 Coach Brian Baudinet was named NEPSAC Class B Coach of the Year for the 2019-2020 season.

 Graduates of the Canterbury basketball program have gone on to play at Babson, Dartmouth, Hampton, Louisville, Marist, Princeton, and Williams, as well as many other NCAA universities.

 Brian Baudinet has served as head coach of Boys’ Varsity Basketball since fall 2017.
 Prior to his arrival at Canterbury, Baudinet coached extensively at the collegiate and professional ranks.
 Most recently, he spent three years as an Assistant Coach at Atlantic 10 Conference member Duquesne University in Pittsburgh, PA.
-While there he helped develop several players that have gone on to play professionally including Micah Mason who finished his career with the 6th highest 3 point field goal percentage in NCAA Division 1 history.
+While there, he helped develop several players that have gone on to play professionally including Micah Mason, who finished his career with the sixth highest 3-point field goal percentage in NCAA Division I history.
 In addition to his player development duties, he was also responsible for opponent scouting and recruiting players from all around the globe.

-In 2013-14, Baudinet served as an Assistant Coach for the Tulsa 66ers- the D-League affiliate for the Oklahoma City Thunder, which included time in Oklahoma City with the NBA team and in Tulsa with the D-League team.
+Baudinet's prior experience includes serving as an Assistant Coach for the Tulsa 66ers—the D-League affiliate for the Oklahoma City Thunder—which included time in Oklahoma City with the NBA team and in Tulsa with the D-League team.
 While there, Baudinet was responsible for the development of the frontcourt players and for opponent scouting and preparation.
 He worked extensively with current OKC Thunder starter Andre Roberson, as well as former NBA players Reggie Williams, Dominic McGuire, Mustafa Shakur and Grant Jerrett.